Five years on from the disastrous referendum result, we still believe Britain’s future is in Europe.

 Routes to Rejoin is our effort to map out the possibilities of the next few years, and which combinations of circumstances could put Britain on the path back to EU membership.
 It’s not another ‘looking back’ book – it’s about where we go from here.
 We hope it will be a vital strategic resource for the years ahead.

 You can now read Routes to Rejoin in full and for free on this website – the text begins below.
-There is also a print edition available from our shop, and an ebook version for download.
+There is also an ebook version for download.

 Introduction